TRACING NAME CHANGE

 - Changes of name that required a change to a coat of arms.

 Information on these name changes can be found in:

 - The London Gazette

 Private Acts of Parliament show records of name changes made between the 18th and 19th century.
 These are available in a number of libraries and in the National Archives library where you can:

 - Search the Chronological Table of Private and Personal Acts (1539-2006)

 - Confirm if an Act was passed and, if so, in which year

 - Consult the appropriate volume of the printed series of Acts

-The Phillimore and Fry Index are also used to track changes to names between 1760 and 1901 and are made up from a number of sources.
+The Phillimore and Fry Index tracked name changes between 1760 and 1901 and is compiled from a number of sources.